pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

     ```
     Refer to our generic [Helm documentation](../helm-install/#install-pachyderms-helm-chart) for more information on how to select your chart version.

-    Pachyderm pulls containers from DockerHub.
+    {{%productName%}} pulls containers from DockerHub.
 It might take some time
     before the `pachd` pods start.
 You can check the status of the
     deployment by periodically running `kubectl get all`.